robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 ### The no-module way

 The worst thing you could ever do: not using modules, nor namespaces.
 Since JS only gives you a single namespace everywhere, name collisions are just waiting to bite you in the ass.
-Let's not mention that now you're going to have a hard time explaining people how to play well with your code and get everything working.
+Let's not mention that now you're going to have a hard time explaining to people how to play well with your code and get everything working.
 So, don't do this:

 {% highlight js %}
 function random(n) {